-We also considered the results of the most recent say-on-pay vote in determining 2014 compensation and given the level of support, the ECC made no material changes to NEO compensation 2014.
-The next scheduled advisory vote related to such executive compensation matters is expected to be at the 2017 annual meeting.
+We also considered the results of the most recent say-on-pay vote in determining 2015 compensation and given the level of support, the ECC made no material changes to NEO compensation in 2015.
+The next scheduled say-on-pay vote related to executive compensation matters is expected to be at the 2017 annual meeting.